pop-os/desktop-icons-ng/README.md

 * unmanaged: called when the window disappears.
 It deletes the UUID, and waits for the desktop program to be killed (it will be relaunched again by the extension, and, of course, a new UUID will be used).

-The extension also intercepts three Gnome Shell system calls, in order to hide the desktop window from the tab switcher and the Activities mode.
+The extension also intercepts three Gnome Shell system calls, in order to hide the desktop windows from the tab switcher and the Activities mode.
 These are 'Meta.Display.get_tab_list()', 'Shell.Global.get_window_actors()', and 'Meta.Workspace.list_windows()'.